-What is the Autonomous Vehicles Debut in Retirement Community?
+What is the Autonomous Vehicles Debut in Retirement of Community?

 With updates on the technology development of self-driving cars taking over the industry, it's no surprise that a company has already launched two of their fleet in what seems to be the ideal environment.
 Voyage, a subdivision of Udacity, has introduced a pair of fully-autonomous Ford Fusions into Villages Golf and Country Club, a retirement community, located in San Jose, California.
 The gated environment makes for the perfect test course, composed of 15 miles of road to drive on, with pedestrians, golf carts, and roundabouts serving as obstacles the vehicle can learn to circumnavigate.
 It is also considered private property, which saves Voyage from a whole slew of bureaucratic red tape.
 Of course, there are some drawbacks, like the exorbitant amount of insurance the community requires, even more than the usual state mandated minimum of $5 million.
 In addition, to help alleviate the concern and apprehension of the residents, Voyage offered a very generous equity package, equal to that of a new hire.

 The Villages is home to 4,000 residents, all senior citizens, with the average age being 76.
 Having the option to utilize a self-driving taxi can make a world of difference to the older population, giving them freedom of mobility they might otherwise not be privy to.
 There is also a 25 mph speed limit enforced all over the community, so that greatly helps reduce the risk of allowing this new tech on the road.